seekinginfiniteloop/PlainLicense/docs/licenses/public-domain/index.md

 description: Plain License public domain dedications give you the most freedom to use a work.
 We provide a simple, clear dedication that gives away all your rights to a work.
 ---

-# Plain Public Domain Dedications :nounproject-public-domain:
+# Plain Public Domain Dedications :nounproject-public-domain: :nounproject-open-source:

 ## What is a Public Domain Dedication?